miking-lang/miking-ipm/README.md

 - `modelPrintDotSimulateTo "YOUR-DATA" "STEPS" ["OPTIONS"]`

-	Which simulates going through _"STEPS"_ steps of the input.
-(Only available for NFA/DFA).
+	Which simulates going through _"STEPS"_ steps of the input (only available for NFA/DFA).

 	**Note**: only works for NFA/DFA/BTree